sergioarroyop/docker-alias/README.md

 # Docker and Docker swarm alias
-Some useful alias and functions for Docker and Docker Swarm.
+Some useful aliases for Docker and Docker Swarm.